marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 If  *terminate group* is selected as the dropout handling option, all players of the group are removed from the experiment and receive the following message:

-.. warning:: Unfortunately, one of the players in your group dropped out of the HIT!
+:message: Unfortunately, one of the players in your group dropped out of the HIT!
 You cannot continue.
 You will receive your guaranteed participation fee of $ $participationFee$.
 To collect your earnings, please fill out this random code on MTurk: **$randomid$** Once you have filled out this code, you can close this window.
 Thank you for your participation.

 .. _stage_type: